 It can get complicated and really the only way to work out what will work best is to try them out and see.

-It’s generally very easy to join affiliate marketplaces like the ones I listed above.
+It’s generally very easy to join affiliate networks like the ones I listed above.
 Just apply, answer the questions and usually you have access.
 Most do not have a minimum traffic requirement.

 The individual affiliate programs can be harder.
 Usually it is automatic but sometimes nothing happens.